-23. Capital Management:
+24. Capital Management:

 The Company is incorporated without share capital under the Canada Not-for-Profit Corporations Act and, as such, net income is retained and reinvested in operations and development.
-Accordingly, the Company's only sources of capital for investing in operations and development are available bank debt, long-term debt and accumulated earnings included on the Company's balance sheet for a total of \$891,234 (2021 - \$918,877).
+Accordingly, the Company's only sources of capital for investing in operations and development are available bank debt, long-term debt and accumulated earnings included on the Company's balance sheet for a total of \$886,185 (2022 - \$891,234).

 The Company manages its rates for aeronautical and other fees to safeguard the Company's ability to continue as a going concern and to maintain a conservative capital structure.
 It makes adjustments to these rates in light of changes in economic conditions and events, and to maintain sufficient net income to meet ongoing debt coverage requirements.
+The Company was onside with its covenant calculations as at December 31, 2023.